 The cake cutting usually happens within the last 1.5 hours of the wedding reception.
 My recommendation is to cut and serve the cake as early as possible so everyone can enjoy it.
 Guest start to leave during the last hour of the wedding reception.

-If you plan to toss the bouquet and garter during your wedding reception, I recommend you do it right after the cake cutting when most guest are attentive and in the dance floor.
-This ensures every enjoys this tradition.
+If you plan to toss the bouquet and garter during your wedding reception, I recommend you do it right after the cake cutting when most guest are attentive and on the dance floor.
+This ensures everyone enjoys this tradition.